tilt-dev/tilt/docs/_build/html/_sources/tiltfile_concepts.md.txt

 ## Execution Model
 `Tiltfile`s are written in [Starlark](https://github.com/bazelbuild/starlark), a dialect of Python.
 Tilt executes the `Tiltfile` on startup.

 Functions like `k8s_yaml` and `docker_build` register information.
 At the end of the execution, Tilt uses the resulting configuration.
-In addition to the final configuration, Tilt records file accesses.
-Tilt listens to these files, and reexecutes when one changes (but not on every source file change).
+In addition to the final configuration, Tilt records file accesses; Tilt watches these files, and reexecutes when one changes (but not on every source file change).

-Because Tilt uses a programming language, you can configure it with familiar constructs like loops, functions, arrays, etc. This makes Tilt more extensible than a configuration that requires hard-coding all possible options up-front.
+Because your Tiltfile is a program, you can configure it with familiar constructs like loops, functions, arrays, etc. This makes Tilt more extensible than a configuration that requires hard-coding all possible options up-front.

 ## Deploy
 The first function in a `Tiltfile` is generally a call to `k8s_yaml`.
 You can call `k8s_yaml` in a variety of ways, depending on how your project organizes or generates yaml.
 Let's look at some alternatives: